 I was born in Panama and raised in Mexico.
-Today, my kids don’t speak a lick of Spanish, and our roots are straddled across the east coast and the midwest of the United States.
+Today, my kids don’t speak a lick of Spanish.
+Our roots are straddled across the east coast and the midwest of the United States.

 Looking back, I see the thread of my two vocations – to be of service, and to read and write.
 My undergraduate degree from Valparaiso University was a dual major in International Service and the Humanities.
 After college, I spent several years helping Latino families navigate the American public school and mental health systems before going back to school for a Masters in Social Work from Virginia Commonwealth University.
 I worked as a freelance writer at a rural weekly newspaper while completing my MSW coursework.
 My combination of skills allowed me to lead communications for a children’s welfare non-profit.
 The pandemic led me down a path of contemplation, particularly examining how the generational trauma we carry from our parents and grandparents forms our emotional and spiritual development.
 Currently, I am pursuing those questions as a Doctorate of Ministry candidate at Western Theological Seminary in “The Sacred Art of Writing.”

 I have won a variety of awards for my writing, including: